lightward/mechanic-tasks/docs/cancel-and-close-unpaid-orders-after-two-days/README.md

 If configured with an interval in hours, this task will run hourly.
 If configured with an interval in days, the task will run every night at midnight, in your store's local timezone.
 Run this task manually to perform the scan on demand.

 Tip: To easily see which orders this task has cancelled, fill in the "Tag to add to the order" option.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/cancel-and-close-unpaid-orders-after-two-days), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/cancel-and-close-unpaid-orders-after-two-days.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).